nathanmarz/storm/DEVELOPER.md

 3. Merge the pull request into your local test branch.

         $ git pull <remote_repo_url> <remote_branch>
+    You can use `./dev-tools/storm-merge.py <pull-number>` to produce the above command most of the time.

 4. Assuming that the pull request merges without any conflicts:
     Update the top-level `CHANGELOG.md`, and add in the JIRA ticket number (example: `STORM-1234`) and ticket